erdum/attendance_app_api/README.md

 ## Deployment Local / Production (Nginx)

-Just make sure your web server has equivalent redirection rules same as specified in .htaccess file for apache in the project directory
+Just make sure your web server has equivalent redirection rules as specified in .htaccess file for apache in the project directory

 #### All set you can now use the API.
 ## FAQ